Imperial Cities: Berlin, Prague, Budapest, Vienna and Nuremberg by First Class Rail

 Day 1 – London to Berlin

 Your holiday begins as you enter stunningly restored St. Pancras International station, let the holiday mood take over as you board the service for the high-speed journey to Brussels in barely 2 hours.
 Sit back and relax in your spacious Standard Premier Class seat and make the most of the light meal and drinks.
 On arrival in Brussels change trains and join the stylish Inter City Express (ICE) service to Cologne, here you board another Inter City Express service to Berlin Hauptbahnhof.
-On arrival in Berlin make your own way on foot the short distance (700-800) metres to your overnight hotel, the stylish Adina Apartments Berlin Hauptbahnhof (4 star).
+On arrival in Berlin make your own way on foot the short distance (700-800) metres to your overnight hotel, the stylish Adina Apartments Berlin Mitte (4 star).

 Day 2 – Free-time in Berlin – Berlin to Prague